 What Does an Electronics Technician Do?

 Electronics technician candidates should be computer-minded and enjoy working with their hands.
 They should also have experience using electronic testing equipment and reading wiring diagrams and schematics.
-It’s also essential for an electronics technician to be a critical thinker, analytical problem solver, and an organized person to maintain equipment and service records.
+It’s essential for an electronics technician to be a critical thinker, an analytical problem solver, and an organized person to maintain equipment and service records.

 Are you a job seeker?

 and apply online

 National Average Salary

 Electronics technician salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for an Electronics Technician is:

 - Ability to use, setup, configure, and calibrate test equipment such as soldering, oscilloscopes, and other related equipment

 - Ability to troubleshoot and repair products to the component level